ibnnajjaar/mib-global-pay/README.md

 ### Handling Webhook Data

-Webhook notifies you of successful transactions in predefined intervals.
-This is very useful to mark the order as paid.
-Sometimes, users might close the browser or interrupt the session before the gateway returns with the transaction information after payment.
-In these cases, your order will remain in unpaid status in your database, even though it has been paid in the merchant portal.
-A webhook will send the successful transaction information to predefined url.
-You can view these data and then mark your order as paid.
-You can also set a secret to be sent with the webhook notification from merchant portal and it will be included in headers.
-You can use this to verify that the data is valid.
-Webhook notifications are post requests therefore your application should be able to accept post requests on the given endpoint.
+A webhook notifies you of successful transactions at predefined intervals, which is very useful for marking orders as paid.
+Sometimes, users may close their browser or interrupt the session before the payment gateway returns the transaction information.
+In such cases, your order might remain marked as unpaid in your database, even though the payment was completed in the merchant portal.

+The webhook sends the successful transaction data to a predefined URL.
+You can use this data to update and mark the order as paid.
+Additionally, you can set a secret token in the merchant portal that will be included in the webhook request headers.
+This token can be used to verify the authenticity of the data.

+Since webhook notifications are sent as POST requests, your application must be able to accept POST requests at the specified endpoint.

-You can convert the webhook data to a response data object like below.
+You can convert the webhook data into a response data object as shown below.

 ```php
 $webhook_data = WebhookResponseData::fromArray($_POST, getallheaders());